![]() | |

 Preoccupied

+bedside.
 It was startling sensing a looming presence.
-With wide eyes Sevenah gasped, but
+With wide eyes Sevenah

 “It’s